Therapy for Midlife Transformation

 WHAT IS MIDLIFE?

-• restlessness or dissatisfaction
+• Restlessness or dissatisfaction in career

-• fear of getting older
+• Fear of getting older and all that entails

-• desire for something more meaningful
+• Desire for something more meaningful

-This is why I focused my work here.
-This is the deeper work.
-Therapy will be a safe space for what often goes unsaid.
-If you want to feel more intimacy with your partner, we will explore that.
+This stage is not a crisis for everyone, but it is often a turning point.
+Talk therapy provides a space to slow down, process your experience, and create a future that is more aligned with your evolved self.If you want to feel more connected to your partner, we will explore that.
 If you’re in the middle of caregiving for an ill parent while juggling the demands of the modern world, let’s discuss the give and take of caregiving.
 Or maybe you feel the weight of time passing and want to realign with values and purpose.
 I am your gal.
 All of it is welcome here.

 MY STYLE OF THERAPY